msmink01/multi-cow-lameness-detection/README.md

 | GRU       | 35.98      | 83.85                 |
 | BiLSTM  | 34.97      | 83.60                 |

-<h6>† Macro-F1: the average F1 score for all classes, weighted equally.</h6>
+<h6>† Macro-F1: the average F1 score for all classes, weighted equally.<br>
-<h6>* Weighted-F1: the average F1 score for all classes, weighted by class prevalence.</h6>
+* Weighted-F1: the average F1 score for all classes, weighted by class prevalence.</h6>

 <h5>Figure 7: Confusion matrix of the GRU-based lameness classification model on our lameness classification validation dataset.</h5>